You could have the best book in the world, but it doesn’t matter if no one reads it!

 You can use Google AdWords Keyword Planner tool to come up with good keywords related to your niche.

 Getting interviewed on different media outlets allows you to expand your audience and engage with potential customers.
-(And it’s one specific way having a strong network can really help you out!)
 Consider reaching out to:

 5. Publish Guest Posts